Joyson Safety Systems

-Joyson Safety Systems (JSS), formerly known as Key Safety Systems (KSS) is an American company owned by Chinese investors which develops and manufactures automotive safety systems.
+Joyson Safety Systems (JSS), founded as Breed Corporation and later called Breed Automotive Corporation (BAC), Breed Technologies, Inc. (BTI), and Key Safety Systems (KSS), is a US-based company which develops and manufactures automotive safety systems.
 The company is a result of KSS purchasing troubled Japanese airbag company Takata Corporation.
-It is owned jointly by Joyson Group (China) and PAG capital (Hong Kong).
+It is owned jointly by Chinese company Ningbo Joyson Electronic Corporation and PAG.
 The company headquarters is in Auburn Hills, Michigan, United States.
-Globally, the company has 50,000 employees who work in 32 plants and technical centers worldwide.
-The current JSS Executive Director and President is Tao Liu.
+Globally, the company has 50,000 employees across 32 plants and technical centers worldwide.
+The current CEO of JSS is Philip Shan.

-JSS is owned by Ningbo Joyson Electronic, described as a "Chinese automotive conglomerate" that acquired Key Safety Systems in 2016 for $920 million.
-The combined sales of both companies are more than $3 billion.
-Ningbo Joyson Electronic competed against other large companies in the industry including Autoliv and Daicel to acquire Takata.

 History

 Origins as Breed Automotive Corporation

 JSS was initially founded as Breed Corporation in 1961 by Allen K. Breed as a defense-oriented producer of ammunition components, including mortar fuses.
 In 1968 Breed Corporation, using their fuse technology developed an electromechanical airbag sensor.
 The sensor was not widely used until mid-1980s when the United States government had a federal mandate for passive restraint systems.
 Following Breed Corporation's success in developing the first automotive crash sensor in 1984, the airbag sensor part of the corporation was spun off as its own corporation in 1986 as Breed Automotive Corporation (BAC).

 In 1991, the United States Congress decreed that all new cars must be equipped with airbags by 1997.
 In the same year, BAC changed its name to Breed Technologies, Inc (BTI) and went public on the New York Stock Exchange in November 1992.
-In 1997, Allen Breed retired as CEO, but continued to serve the company as Chairman Emeritus until his death in December 1999.
+In 1997, Allen Breed retired as CEO, but continued to serve the company as Chairman Emeritus until his death on December 13, 1999.
 Breed's wife, Johnnie Breed, would take over as CEO.